Algebraic independence of solutions to multiple Lotka-Volterra systems: Lotka-Volterra systems

 \subsection{Complex invariant curves and strong minimality}

 In this subsection, we will take the first key step of identifying the complex invariant curves.
 Bearing in mind Corollary \ref{cor: criterion for sm}, this will immediately give strong minimality.

 In the $b \neq d$ case of the classical system, the complex invariant curves were already determined by Duan and Nagloo in \cite[Corollary 3.4]{duan2025algebraic}.
-We include a different proof that also deals with the $b=d$ case:
+We include a different proof that also deals with the $b=d$ case, and is a good illustration of the use of rational forms in this context.